baw-de/ENGINEER/README.md

 >The developed source code is the result of a research project.
 BAW does not accept any responsibility for the correctness of the code or the results achieved with it.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 GNU General Public License for more details.

-Currently the code is written in "Denglish" which is a mixture of German and English language before.
+Currently the code is written in "Denglish" which is a mixture of German and English language.
 Sorry for that.
 We are working on it.
+Volunteers are welcome to help with the translation.

 # Usage
 ## General considerations
 This development can be used to design labyrinth weir structures consisting of a labyrinth weir and a parrallel flap gate.
 Furthermore, it is possible to estimate the hydraulic effect of the system over a given discharge spectrum.
 You can find more information about labyrinth weirs in the BAWMitteilungen Nr.
 105[^fn1].
-The hydraulic calculation is based on the formulas published by Crookston & Tullis (2013)[^fn2] and Tullis et al. (2007)[^fn3]<br>
+The hydraulic calculation is based on the formulas published by Crookston & Tullis (2013)[^fn2] and Tullis et al. (2007)[^fn3]
 This repository consists of two Python files, among other things:
 * <pre>engineer.py</pre> This ist the brain.
-You should not modify this file unless you find an bug or want to further develop the project.
+You should not modify this file unless you find an bug or want to further develop the project.<br><br>
 * <pre>example.py</pre> This is an usage example.
 Feel free to adapt this file according to your wishes and your project.
 You will find all the code snippets from this README.md in example.py.

 ## Prerequisites
 You need to have installed the following python libraries on your system:
 <pre>numpy matplotlib os shutil pandas math re sys winreg scipy</pre>
-We recommend installing it either with pip or conda.<br><br>
+We recommend installing it either with [pip](https://packaging.python.org/en/latest/tutorials/installing-packages/) or [conda](https://docs.conda.io/projects/conda/en/23.3.x/user-guide/getting-started.html).<br><br>
 Example with pip:
 <pre>pip install numpy matplotlib os shutil pandas math re sys winreg scipy</pre>
 Example with conda: